MikaNieminen/wso2am-demo/README.md

 # Quickstart

 1. Build docker image from Java service.
-This will build image named as tapantim/demo-service.
+This will build an image named as tapantim/demo-service.

         cd java/demo-service
         ./mvnw package docker:build